-In both cases, finding the upgrading policy requires the

-solution of challenging combinatorial optimization problems.
+In both cases, finding the upgrading policy requires the solution of challenging combinatorial optimization problems.
 Namely, we show that for Obj1 this problem is NP-Hard even to approximate to any factor better than 1-1/e.
 For the special case in which all the node upgrades take place at the same time period, we show that a modified version of a classic greedy algorithm, which enumerates all possible triplets of nodes as candidate solutions, achieves the best possible approximation ratio.
 We also show a simple way to extend this algorithm for the general case where the node upgrades can take place at different time periods.
-A second class of more sophisticated algorithms with improved approximation ratios is presented by expressing Obj1 as the maximization of a submodular set function [10], i.e., a function that satisfies the diminishing returns property.
+We also present a second class of more sophisticated algorithms with improved approximation ratios by expressing Obj1 as the maximization of a submodular set function [12], i.e., a function that satisfies the diminishing returns property.

 Then, we study Obj2 (maximizing TE flexibility).
-This is a more complex problem which can be expressed as the maximization of a function with bounded supermodular degree [11].
+This is a more complex problem which can be expressed as the maximization of a function with bounded supermodular degree [13].
 Using this result, we present another greedy-based algorithm that approximately solves this problem.
+For the sake of completeness, we also consider the "dual" version of the upgrading problem (Obj3), where the above objectives are treated as constraints and subject to them we minimize migration costs.
+For a simple, yet practical, case an approximation algorithm is proposed using a binary search technique.

-We evaluate the performance of the proposed algorithms using two datasets of real network topologies and traffic matrices [12], [13].
-The results clearly differentiate situations in which upgrades should be spread over many instead of one step.
+We evaluate the performance of the proposed algorithms using two datasets of real network topologies and traffic matrices [14], [15].
+The results clearly differentiate situations in which upgrades should be spread over many instead of one-time step.